SJ-Pretorius/MyStuff/README.md

-# MyStuff
+# My Stuff
-All of my personal "stuff"!
+This is everything I've worked on during my life.